Error Detection and Correction

 At the beginning of today's conversation, I mentioned that we carved messages into small chunks known as frames.
 Now that we've discussed error correction, we can discuss framing a bit further.

-Framing is essential for the management of network communication.
+Framing is essential for the management of netowrk communication.
 We need to cut data into pieces in order that we can label it with checksums for error correction and detection.
-We also need manageable pieces should we need to discard and possibly resend a chunk.
+We also need managable pieces should be need to discard and possibly resend a chunk.

 So, what should be the frame size?
 Well, this depends on the data rate and the error rate.
 The higher the error rate, the small the frame.
 The reason is simple -- if we have a large frame and have to throw something away, we'll end up throwing out more.
 If we have an error rate of one bit per million and our frame size is a ten-million bits, we'll virtually never get to send the frame -- each attempt will have, on average, 10 errors.
 But, if the frame size is 1,000 bits, almost all of the frames will go through without error.